YangChungntu/Replication_code/README.md

 2. Zero-intelligence Simulation
-- ZI_default.ipynb generates simulation_output.dta, containing results in raw 1 of Table 6 and row 2 of Table 9(Default)
+- ZI_default.ipynb generates simulation_output.dta, containing results in raw 1 of Table 6 and row 2 of Table 9 (Default).
-  - simulation_output.dta will be created.
 - Run ZI_small.ipynb for results in Table 6, Row 2 (Small Market)
   - simulation_output_small.dta will be created.
 - Run ZI_large_1.ipynb for results in Table 6, Row 3 (Large Market 1)